Technologicat/unpythonic/README.md

  - If ``m1 <= n <= m2``, call ``f`` and return its result (like a normal function call).
    - **Any** positional arity accepted by ``f`` triggers the call; beware when working with [variadic](https://en.wikipedia.org/wiki/Variadic_function) functions.
  - If ``n < m1``, partially apply ``f`` to the given arguments, yielding a new function with smaller ``m1``, ``m2``.
 Then curry the result and return it.
-   - Internally this stacks ``functools.partial`` applications, but there will be only one ``curried`` wrapper no matter how many invocations are used to build up arguments before ``f`` eventually gets called.
+   - Internally we stack ``functools.partial`` applications, but there will be only one ``curried`` wrapper no matter how many invocations are used to build up arguments before ``f`` eventually gets called.

 In the above example: